jdavidm/learn-stata/syllabus.md

 ## UA Policies

-Information on UA academic policies, academic resources, and compus health and wellness resources is available on the [Syllabus Policies & Recommended Statements webpage](http://catalog.arizona.edu/syllabus-policies).
+Information on UA academic policies, academic resources, and campus health and wellness resources is available on the [Syllabus Policies & Recommended Statements webpage](http://catalog.arizona.edu/syllabus-policies).
 Below I highlight some policies that I find particularly important for students to be aware of.

 ### Threatening Behavior Policy